LinkedSoftwareDependencies/Article-System-Components/content/system.md

 `ComponentRegistry` and `ConfigRegistry` are classes that are exposed via a callback to invokers of `ComponentsManager.build()`.
-These classes respectively enable modules and configurations to be registered, after they will be loaded.
+These classes respectively enable modules and configurations to be registered, after those modules and configurations will be loaded.

 #### Preprocessing